GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 Some other solutions I made had less control or were a bit overwhelming.
 Although this final solution is also a bit overwhelming.

 The idea for automatically sorting her library was too easy for the algorithms to mess up.
 And sorting the songs automatically without any option how would be beyond frustrating.

+It definitely doesn't solve the app being very overwhelming, having too many things on screen, and making the process of building/organizing ``Your Library`` easier.
+In fact, in the real interface, there's a lot more hidden options that I didn't find, since I wasn't looking for them, like the radio or the queue.

 ### Regina's Feedback
 "I'm glad that there's now an option to add music from Online directly to My Library!
 I also appreciate that the searchbars have been labeled.But I still think there are too many things on screen, and organizing and building my library is still as tough as ever!"